Amended and Restated Charter of the Audit Committee

 Carol A. Wrenn

 Carol A. Wrenn, Director.
-Ms. Wrenn has been a Director since July 2010.
+Ms. Wrenn has been a director since July 2010.
 Ms. Wrenn also serves as a member of the Audit Committee and the Compensation Committee.
-She has been the President and founder of Sky River Helicopters, LLC, a company which provides helicopter charters, tours, commercial services and lessons, since January 2010.
+She is the founder and owner of Whitewater Advisors LLC which provides consulting services to small businesses.
+She was the founder and owner of Sky River Helicopters, LLC, a company that provides helicopter charters, tours, commercial services and lessons, from January 2010 until September 2015.
 She previously served as an Executive Vice President and the President of the Animal Health Division at Alpharma Inc., a human and animal pharmaceutical company, from November 2001 to June 2009.
 From April 2007 to April 2009, Ms. Wrenn also held the position of Chairman of the Animal Health Institute, an industry organization advocating for animal health issues, including efficient and effective FDA, USDA and EPA regulatory and approval processes.
-From January 2002 to June 2009, she was an active member of the board of directors of the International Federation of Animal Health.
+From January 2002 to June 2009, she was an active member of the Board of Directors of the International Federation of Animal Health.
 Prior to joining Alpharma, Ms. Wrenn held various executive positions at Honeywell International Inc. (formerly, AlliedSignal Inc.) from 1984 to 2001.
-She served as Business Director of Honeywell's Refrigerants, Fluorine Products Division from 2000 to 2001 and was the Commercial Director and Managing Director of Honeywell's European Fluorochemical operations based in Haasrode, Belgium from 1997 to 2000.
+She served as Business Director of Honeywell’s Refrigerants, Fluorine Products Division from 2000 to 2001 and was the Commercial Director and Managing Director of Honeywell’s European Fluorochemical operations based in Haasrode, Belgium from 1997 to 2000.
 Ms. Wrenn also held a number of positions in sales, marketing, business development and finance during her tenure with AlliedSignal.
-Ms. Wrenn has served as a Director of Heska Corporation since January 2013.
-She holds an MBA from Lehigh University and a Bachelor's Degree from Union College.
-Ms. Wrenn is qualified to serve on our Board of Directors due to her relevant industry experience, strategic and problem-solving skills, and strong interpersonal and negotiation skills.
+Beginning in January 2013, Ms. Wrenn has served as a director of Heska Corporation.
+She holds a Bachelor’s Degree from Union College, an MBA from Lehigh University and a DBA from California Southern University.
+Ms. Wrenn is qualified to serve on our Board of Directors due to her relevant industry experience, strategic and problem-solving skills and strong interpersonal and negotiation skills.